The Force Awakens from Its Nap: Critical reception

-Rich Knight of Cinema Blend ranked Maggie Simpson in "The Force Awakens from Its Nap" third in their top of The Simpsons Short, acknowledged the references to the Star Wars franchise, and praised the humor and the gags of the animated short film, despite stating that The Force Awakens from Its Nap does not offer much of a story.
+Rich Knight of CinemaBlend ranked Maggie Simpson in "The Force Awakens from Its Nap" third in their top of The Simpsons Short, acknowledged the references to the Star Wars franchise, and praised the humor and the gags of the animated short film, despite stating that The Force Awakens from Its Nap does not offer much of a story.
 Eden Arnold of Bleeding Cool found the short film to be an endearing celebration of Star Wars Day, while saying it shows off Disney's properties.
 Raul Velasquez of TheGamer.com complimented the humor of the short film, stating it manages to be a cheerful and carefree short that is funny enough to entertain Star Wars fans, and claimed that the crossover manages to capture the humor of The Simpsons franchise at the same time.

-John Schwarz of Bubbleblabber gave The Force Awakens from Its Nap a nine out of ten stating "The David Silverman-directed short was partly written by Michael Price which is a perfect choice given that the longtime producer for The Simpsons is also a Star Wars encyclopedia having done other parodies for different networks.
-With Marvel’s What If? coming in August, there’s already talk of there being a Marvel crossover with The Simpsons similar to this, and with this being very well done, fans should be excited about the limitless opportunities the co-productions can bring to the table."

 Accolades

+Followups

+In 2023, another short film was released with Maggie Simpson celebrating Star Wars Day called Rogue Not Quite One.